Santa Monica High School: Marching band

 The Santa Monica High School Viking Marching Band is one of the oldest high school marching bands in the state of California.
 The marching band performs for home football games and for many school and community events.
 The band enjoys a long history of competing in parades and field shows, most notably participating in shows sponsored by the SCSBOA (Southern California Student Band and Orchestra Association).
 In 2006, the marching band qualified for the first time in the SCSBOA 5A division championship.

 Samohi currently offers five concert bands, with the Wind Ensemble recognized as one of the most exceptionally talented high school bands in California.
 The Wind Ensemble performed at Carnegie Hall in 2007 and 2015, as well as Chicago Symphony Hall in 2013.
 In 2016, the Wind Ensemble was selected to perform at the California All-State Music Educator's Conference (CASMEC) in San Jose.
 All ensembles regularly perform in festivals, conferences, and invitational concerts.
 The program enrolls over 300 students.
-The music program enjoys state of the art facilities and performance hall.